thir13en/training-angular/notes/LIFECYCLE_HOOKS.md

 we will get an error `ContentChangedAfterItHasBeenCheckedError`.

 ### AfterViewChecked
+It's the last lifecycle hook that runs on component change detection cycle.
+Runs after `AfterContentChecked`.
+It is called really often so should contain lightweight code.

 ### DoCheck
 Is going to get called every time Angular runs a change detection cycle in a given